 "The darkened terrestrial disk is ringed by every sunrise and every sunset in the world, all at once," according to NASA.
 Even though our planet is way bigger than the sun, our home star's light bends around the edge of Earth.
 This light gets reflected onto the moon.

 But not before it travels through our atmosphere, which filters out the shorter-wavelength blue light, leaving the reds and orange unscathed to bathe the moon's surface.
 And voila, a red moon.

-The moon will change various shades during different stages of the eclipse, going from an initial gray to orange and amber.
+The moon will change various shades during different stages of a total lunar eclipse, going from an initial grayish to orange and amber.
 Atmospheric conditions can also affect the brightness of the colors.
 For instance, extra particles in the atmosphere, such as ash from a large wildfire or a recent volcanic eruption, may cause the moon to appear a darker shade of red, according to NASA.
 [Lunar Eclipses: What Are They & When Is the Next One?]